 To understand how long it takes to get title insurance, you’ll need to first understand the options available and how they work.

 Before you can obtain title insurance, you need to prove that you are the sole owner of the property.
 This means you’ll need to provide a clear title to the insurance underwriter for consideration.
 The most common way to obtain title insurance when you have a clouded title is by filing an action to quiet title through the court system.
-In many cases, when you purchase a property at a county auction, the title will have significant blemishes that could financially impact you in the future.
+In many cases, when you purchase a property at a county auction for delinquent taxes, the title will have significant blemishes that could financially impact you in the future.
 Particularly with tax deed properties, pre-existing liens can be inherited through your property purchase.
 While these debts aren’t technically yours, you will still be financially responsible for them unless you can clear the title.

 You can file an action to quiet title in order to get these liens removed from your title and avoid further financial obligation.
 In order to file such a suit, you must request a decree from the local court of jurisdiction.
 To do this, you’ll need to provide evidence of ownership in the form of the property title.
 You’ll need to prove that you purchased the property in good faith without pre-existing knowledge of clouds over the title (other interested parties or undisclosed, pre-existing liens).
-Doing so requires a court appearance, thousands of dollars in legal fees, and can take up to nine months to resolve.
-In some cases, the process can take over a year to complete.
+Doing so requires a court appearance, thousands of dollars in legal fees, and can take 6+ months to resolve.
+In some cases, the process can take well over a year to complete.